What we can support

 Submitting a patch

-The languages this program supports are described in a markup file, part of the source distribution.
-Comments in the file, set off with a double slash, describe the semantics of the JSON payload.
+The languages this program supports are described in a traits.json5 markup file, part of the source distribution.
+Comments in the file, set off with a double slash, describe the semantics of the JSON5 payload.

-The best way to get support is to send a patch to the maintainer that provides two things: a modification to the JSON traits file and a test source file.
+The best way to get support is to send a patch to the maintainer that provides three things: a modification to the JSON traits file, a description for the references file, and a test source file.
 Don’t forget to run "make testbuild" after you’ve installed the test source in tests/ but before you commit and push.

 The test program can be as simple as "Hello World" but should contain at least one block comment, one winged comment, and one statement.
 It should exhibit string syntax as well.
 If the language has odd syntactic quirks, an example of each is a good idea to include.